SPIN-UMass/MassBrowser/README.md

 # run webpack in production
 npm run pack
 ```
-More information can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/docs/npm_scripts.html).
+More information can be found [here](https://massbrowser.cs.umass.edu).

----

-This project was generated from [electron-vue](https://github.com/SimulatedGREG/electron-vue) using [vue-cli](https://github.com/vuejs/vue-cli).
-Documentation about this project can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).